SAP/ui5-webcomponents/docs/5-development/06-deep-dive-and-best-practices.md

 #### Properties with `multiple: true`

-If you configure a property with `multiple: true`, it will be an array of elements of the given `type`, and will be treated by the framework exactly as a property of type `Object` would be (as arrays are technically objects) - for example, it will not have an attribute counterpart.
+If you configure a property with `multiple: true`, it will be an array of elements of the given `type`, and will be treated by the framework exactly as a property of type `Object` would be (as arrays are technically objects).
+For example, it will not have an attribute counterpart.

 Example: